hoangduytran/blender-manual/manual/advanced/command_line/arguments.rst

    Enable workarounds for typical GPU issues and disable all GPU extensions.

 ``--debug-gpu-compile-shaders``
-   Compile all staticly defined shaders to test platform compatibility.
+   Compile all statically defined shaders to test platform compatibility.

 ``--debug-gpu-renderdoc``
    Enable Renderdoc integration for GPU frame grabbing and debugging.